-Overview and Scrutiny Committee is recommended to note:
+Cabinet are recommended to note:

-- 3.1 The progress updates within this report relating to: - the Council Plan 2020-24 and Delivery Plan 2020 -22 (Appendix A) - the Organisational Development Strategy 2020-24 (Appendix B) - 3.2 As outlined in the original report to Cabinet and the Committee in July 2020, that the progress to date will be communicated publically to our residents - 3.3 The significant corporate effort over the last three months that has resulted in a substantial level of progress made against the plans. - 3.4 The impact of external factors on some of the areas of delivery.
-Where this is the case, the areas have been reviewed to reflect the current environment during Quarter 1.
-The focus on delivery within the life of the plans remains a corporate commitment.
+- 3.1 The progress updates within this report relating to: - the Council Plan 2020-24 and Delivery Plan 2020 -22 (Appendix A) - the Organisational Development Strategy 2020-24 (Appendix B) - the Road to Renewal Plan (Appendix C) - 3.2 The impact of external factors on some of the areas of delivery.
+Where this is the case, the area have been reviewed to reflect the current environment during the last period.
+The focus on delivery within the life of the plans remains a corporate commitment. - 3.3 The report will be presented to Overview and Scrutiny Committee in March 2022.